Out of stock

 Depending on the species and the time of year, you can usually get away with watering your indoor plants once a week or so.
 Outdoor plants rarely stick to such a schedule - at certain times of the year you can leave them be for a couple of weeks, while in the height of summer pots can need watering twice a day.

-Wherever your plants are, the way to work out if they need a drink remains the same: the knuckle test.
+Wherever your plants are, the way to work out if they need a drink remains the same: the finger-dip test.
 Push your finger into the soil up to the knuckle - if it feels dry at the tip of your finger it’s time to water, if it’s still damp then you can leave it for now.
+Where the soil is too solid to get a finger in, use a stick to pierce the soil and test the moisture.

 Watering as and when it’s needed works, but there are also a few moisture retention methods that will keep your plants a bit happier in their sunny spots.